 See Examples at Amazon below

 A brake switch is basically and on/off switch for a wind turbine.
-When a big storm comes in, you want to flip the brake switch so that the turbine is not allowed to spin freely and self-destruct.
+When a big storm comes in, you want to flip the brake switch so that the windmill rotors are not allowed to spin freely and self-destruct.
 Search for Wind Turbine Break Switch on Amazon

 Everyone knows what batteries are.
 The key is to make sure you choose the correct batteries for your system, and that they are wired correctly.
 Search Wind Turbine Batteries on Amazon

 A power inverter takes the DC voltage produced from the home wind turbine and turns it into AC voltage for tying back into the grid.
 Search Wind Turbine Power Inverters on Amazon

 Ok, so we’ve covered all the best home wind turbine components above and now you’re ready to install.
 Where to we start?
 After you have selected the perfect siting location, you’ll need to get everything mounted and wired up before raising the turbine.